clebert/cybernaut/README.md

 There are pre-built Docker containers to run your end-to-end tests effortlessly in any environment such as Travis CI.

 The integrated test runner executes all steps of your end-to-end tests in an atomic way.
-This means that if one part of a test step fails, the entire test step fails and can then be repeated.
+This means that if one part of a test step fails, the entire test step fails and can then be repeated as a whole by the test runner.
 By this mechanism, a high reliability and thus stability of your end-to-end tests can be ensured.

 ## Documentation